SkylineCommunications/SLC-S-OrchestrationHelperExample/README.md

 Similar to the 'Get orchestration Info' script, this example script will gather all the parameter info available in an orchestration script.
 It will check if all values are available.

 Since the 'askMissingValues' is set to true when executing 'Orchestrate' the value for 'Bit rate' will be requested before the orchestration is started.
 When 'askMissingValues' is set to false, the value for the missing parameters will be `null`.
-Adding the following line the following line to value dictionary will set a value for that parameter.
-No values will be requested and the orchestration will immediately start.
+Adding the following line the following line to value dictionary will set a value for that parameter:

 ```csharp
 { new ProfileParameterID(Parameters.BitRate.Id), 3d },
 ```

+No values will be requested and the orchestration will immediately start.

 Remark: `.FindInteractiveClient(` was added to trick the Automation module in believing this is an automation script that might display interactivity.
 Task [DCP257459](https://collaboration.dataminer.services/task/257459) will add a feature allowing to clearly enforce that option in the XML of the script.
 This script should eventually be marked as *Interactivity*/*Optional*.